 ADMINISTRATIVE & MANAGEMENT TEAM

-Assistant Director: James Goodrich, M.A.
-ECE- 24 Years in ECE (10 years classroom)
+Center Director: James Goodrich, M.A.
+Early and Elementary Education- 29+ Years in ECE

 from NAEYC Accreditation: A Commitment to Excellence in Early Childhood Education